shonakk-lab/Biomedical-waste-detection/README.md

 ### Full Dataset Access
 The complete dataset is not publicly available due to privacy and regulatory constraints.
 Access can be requested from the corresponding author under a Data Use Agreement (DUA).

+### Notes
+Running the provided scripts with the included dataset subset enables verification of the implementation and reproduces results consistent with the methodology described in the manuscript.